About the NC Alternative Crops and Organics Program

 The purpose of this portal is to provide access to up-to-date, practical information on the production and marketing of these crops and to keep you informed about the current projects in my program and maintain easy access to what we learned from past projects.

-The current projects my staff and I are involved in include maintaining a research hop yard at the Mountain Horticultural Crops Research Station in Mills River.
-This is a seven-year-old, high trellis yard with ten varieties and new breeding lines being developed by Dr. Luping Qu.
-We also have research and demonstration plots on woodland medicinals and Chinese medicinal herbs at the Mills River research station.
-The majority of our research this year is at the Mountain Research Station in Waynesville.
-There we have a certified organic research unit where we are involved in a multi-state project to breed tomatoes specifically for organic farmers and test organic fungicide treatments.
-We also have organic tomato trials for Vitalis Seed Company, High Mowing Seeds, and Dr. Randy Gardener.
-These research station studies are complimented by two organic on-farm tomato studies in nearby counties.
-We are also part of a large multi-state effort to develop broccoli varieties specifically for the East Coast producers.
-My long-term research assistant, Margaret Bloomquist, is overseeing the large conventional trials at the Waynesville research station and two on-farm studies in the area.
-We also have two Black Perigord truffle orchards at the Waynesville research station.
-There my new research technician, Leo Stefanile, oversees the new re-inoculation study, a new light study, and a new woodash study.
+The majority of our field research is at the Mountain Research Station in Waynesville.
+There we have a certified organic research unit where we are involved in a multi-state project (TOMI) to breed tomatoes specifically for organic farmers, a multi-state project (Southeast Organic Partnership) to improve insect control on vegetables, and a heirloom-type hybrid tomato project led by our tomato breeder, Dr. Dilip Panthee.
+These organic vegetable studies are complimented by twenty trials on certified organic farms in North Carolina and South Carolina.
+We are also part of a large multi-state effort (EBP) to develop broccoli varieties specifically for the East Coast producers.
+My long-term research associate, Margaret Bloomquist, oversees the large trials at the Waynesville research station and two on-farm studies in the area.
+The broccoli studies are not organic.
+We also have two Black Perigord truffle orchards (one is producing) at the Waynesville research station and we plan to install a third on this year.
+There my research assistants, Leonora Stefanile and Katie Learn, oversee a re-inoculation study, a light study, and a woodash study.
 Luping Qu also maintains part of his hops breeding program at this research station.
-And we are all excited that we will start our first industrial hemp studies at this research station this summer.
+We also collaborate on grain and fiber hemp studies on this station with Dr. David Suchoff.

-Responsible for medicinal herb, forest farming, Chinese herb, broccoli breeding/variety trials, on-farm broccoli trials, industrial hemp, organic, and biodynamic studies.
-One of the leaders of the WNC Medicinal Herb Growers Club.
+Responsible for medicinal herb, forest farming, Chinese herb, broccoli breeding/variety trials, on-farm broccoli trials, hemp, and organic studies.
+One of the leaders of the WNC Medicinal Herb Growers Group.
 Frequent speaker on all the above.
 Margaret has been a valued member of our team since 2012.